worakornb/Resume/README.md

 ## About Me
 Worakorn Boonkuea

-Studying Mechatronics Engineering
+Mechatronics Engineering

+Working TCC Technology

 ## Career Objective
-Mechatronics student Wants an internship to develop skills and experience in robotics and automation.
+## Mechatronics student Wants an internship to develop skills and experience in robotics and automation.
-Ready to apply knowledge in real work Committ to learning and developing yourself in a challenging work environment.
+## Ready to apply knowledge in real work Committ to learning and developing yourself in a challenging work environment.

 ## Education
 - *Years*: 2017 - 2020
    Diploma of mechatronics program
    Institution : Suranaree Technical College
    GPAX : 3.73
-- *Years*: 2021 - NOW
+- *Years*: 2021 - 2025
    Bachelor of Mechatronics Engineering
-   Institution : King Monkut University of Technology North Bankok GPAX : 2.41
+   Institution : King Monkut University of Technology North Bankok GPAX : 2.63

 ## Work Experience
 2022